metacpan/metacpan-cpan-extracted/distros/Y/YAML-Tidy/README.md

 This project is very new - a lot will change.

+yamltidy is a formatter for YAML files.

-yamltidy is inspired by the great tools [yamllint](https://yamllint.readthedocs.io/en/stable/) and [perltidy](https://metacpan.org/pod/Perl::Tidy).
+It's is inspired by the great tools [yamllint](https://yamllint.readthedocs.io/en/stable/) and [perltidy](https://metacpan.org/pod/Perl::Tidy).